 Your wedding is an incredibly special day in your life and, like most brides and grooms, you probably want to remember every minute of it.
 Your professional photographer will no doubt make sure that all the important moments are captured.
-But, it’ll be nice to get a few different perspectives and see your wedding through the eyes (and lens) of your guests.
+But, it’ll be nice to get a few different perspectives and see your wedding through the eyes, and lenses, of your guests.
 And let’s face it: these days, people are all too happy to whip out their phones and snap away.
 So here are 4 simple ways to compile photos from everyone at your wedding, giving you a well-rounded collection of your day.

 Of course there’s an app to help you collect photos.
 Eversnap is one such example that lets you create a digital album where guests can directly upload their photos and video clips.
 But a simple search brings up dozens of other apps that can do similar things.